RankquantRQ

 Bessel, Astronomical notes, 1830s (paraphrased)

-2. Where df enters Rankquant's four-step pipeline
+2. Where df enters Rankquant's pipeline

 Each estimator's df and the consequence when data is thin.